 Q. What will you and your partner do to share this work fairly?

 5. Reflect on the lesson.
 Collect all materials.
 Gather the class with partners sitting together.
-Ask and discuss as a class:
+Ask and discuss as a class/:

 Q. What did you learn about leaves today that you didn’t know before?